Most student loan articles focus on struggling college graduates who can’t repay their debt.

 Pros: Eligible for Parent PLUS loan forgiveness after 10 years.

 Cons: Limited to certain career fields.

-Many graduates on track to take advantage of public service loan forgiveness do so with income-based repayment plans.
-Just keep in mind that as mentioned above, Income-Based Repayment isn’t available for Parent PLUS loans.
-Instead, you’ll likely need to consolidate your loan with the Federal Government and use Income-Contingent Repayment.
+Many graduates on track to take advantage of Public Service Loan Forgiveness do so with income-driven repayment plans.
+Just keep in mind that most of these plans aren’t available for Parent PLUS loans.
+Instead, you’ll likely need to consolidate your loan with the federal government and use Income-Contingent Repayment.

-4) Standard Parent PLUS Loan Repayment
+4. Standard Parent PLUS Loan repayment

-If you’re paying off a Parent PLUS loan, then you’ll automatically be enrolled in the Standard Repayment Plan.
-There’s nothing wrong with this option, as long as you can afford to make the payments.
+If you’re paying off a Parent PLUS loan, you’ll automatically be enrolled in the Standard Repayment Plan.
+There’s nothing wrong with this option, as long as you can afford to make the monthly payments.
 Stay on track, and you’ll have the loans paid off in 10 years.

 Interested in refinancing your Parent PLUS loans?Here are the top 6 lenders of 2017!

 |Check out the testimonials and our in-depth reviews!|